Prepare a Red Hat-based virtual machine for Azure

 • The vfat kernel module must be enabled in the kernel.

-• Logical Volume Manager (LVM) is supported and may be used on the OS disk or data disks in Azure virtual machines.
-However, in general, we recommend using standard partitions on the OS disk rather than LVM.
-This practice will avoid LVM name conflicts with cloned virtual machines, particularly if you ever need to attach an operating system disk to another identical virtual machine for troubleshooting.
-See the LVM and RAID documentation.
+• Logical Volume Manager (LVM) is supported and can be used on the OS disk or data disks in Azure VMs.
+In general, we recommend that you use standard partitions on the OS disk rather than LVM.
+This practice avoids LVM name conflicts with cloned VMs, particularly if you ever need to attach an operating system disk to another identical VM for troubleshooting.
+For more information, see the LVM and RAID documentation.

 • Kernel support for mounting Universal Disk Format (UDF) file systems is required.
-At first boot on Azure, the UDF-formatted media that is attached to the guest passes the provisioning configuration to the Linux virtual machine.
-The Azure Linux Agent must be able to mount the UDF file system to read its configuration and provision the virtual machine, without this, provisioning will fail!
+At first boot on Azure, the UDF-formatted media that's attached to the guest passes the provisioning configuration to the Linux VM.
+The Azure Linux agent must be able to mount the UDF file system to read its configuration and provision the VM.
+Without this step, provisioning fails.

 • Don't configure a swap partition on the operating system disk.
-More information about this can be found in the following steps.
+For more information, read the following steps.

 Note